 Coccidiosis is an avian intestinal disease that occurs in typically young chickens when a microscopic parasitic organism (called protozoa) attaches itself to the intestinal lining.
 It damages the tissue of the gut, causing bleeding (which can be evident in their droppings), prevents the chicken from absorbing nutrients, and creates an environment in which bacteria can thrive.

-Unfortunately, it is the most common chicken disease, and fatal if untreated.
-It is primarily seen in chicks, and young chickens, but can also affect the older in the flock if they are sick or suffering malnutrition.
+Coccidiosis (Cocci) is the most common disease in chickens and is fatal if untreated.
 Generally, an active and healthy adult bird will be able to tolerate cocci as they usually develop resistance over time.

 🦠 a hunched appearance